 There is good news.

-Here is a list of authors who cater to the male population(or just folks who love suspense) and are excellent authors:
+Here is a list of best selling Christian authors who cater to the male population(or to any readers that loves suspense).

 Frank Peretti and more!